Luis MacGregor Krieger

-Luis Alberto MacGregor Krieger (1918–1997) was a Mexican architect, son of the architect Luis MacGregor Cevallos.
+Luis Alberto MacGregor Krieger (1918–1997) was a Mexican architect, son of architect, Luis MacGregor Cevallos.
 He is also the grandfather of Mexican architect Augusto Rodelo Mac Gregor.

 He was a professor for a period of time at the Universidad Iberoamericana in Mexico City.

-One of his first projects was the design and construction of the small museum for the archeological site of Cuicuilco in southern Mexico City, which still stands and operates today.
+One of his first projects was the design and construction of a small museum for the archeological site of Cuicuilco in southern Mexico City, which still stands and operates today.